Textualize/textual/docs/blog/posts/looking-for-help.md

 help-seeker will know if the answer they're reading stands a chance of being the right one.

+#### Accept that Textual is zero-point software (right now)

+Of course the aim is to have every release of Textual be stable and useful, but things will break.
+So, please, do keep in mind things like:

+- Textual likely doesn't have your feature of choice just yet.
+- Might accidentally break something (perhaps pinning Textual and testing each release is a good plan here?).
+- Might deliberately break something because we've decided to take a particular feature or way of doing things in a better direction.

+Of course it can be a bit frustrating a times, but overall the aim is to have the best framework possible in the long run.

 ### Don't...

 Okay, now for a bit of old-hacker finger-wagging.
 Here's a few things I'd